rsharifnasab/create_word_cloud/README.md

 ## how to use (telegram)
 1. export chat history to a folder
 2. enter folder adress in config.py in telegram_config dictionary, something like './input/*.html'

+## how to use (twitter data)

+1. this option is for people who wants a cloud for all tweets not last 3000 tweets
+2. first of all you should follow this [link](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive) to export twitter data, it takes some time! be patient
+3. after your data is ready, download and unzip it, we need the `tweet.js` file in next step
+4. enter path of `tweet.js` in data folder to the config file (in `config.py/data_config`)
+5. open program and select option `4`
+6. you can set NO_REPLIES if you want only your tweets not replies
+7. there is no NO_RETWEET option because retweets are not included in exported data
+8. press enter and enjoy :D

+ + no link will remove all tweets contains link for example quotes, images and unfollow checker auto tweets